Stormy Daniels Files Suit, Claims NDA Invalid Because Trump Didn't Sign At The XXX

 Earlier today, we filed this complaint seeking a ct order voiding the alleged “hush” agreement between our client S. Clifford aka Stormy Daniels and Donald Trump. https://t.co/upa9u10MqR— Michael Avenatti (@MichaelAvenatti) March 7, 2018

 Clifford also confirms details about the supposed affair with Trump.
 She says she began an "intimate relationship" with Trump years before his political aspirations took shape and more than a year into his marriage to now-first lady Melania Trump.
-She says it began in the summer of 2006 in Lake Tahoe and that it lasted "well into 2007."
+She says that it began in the summer of 2006 in Lake Tahoe and that it lasted "well into 2007."

 Politics